 Each satellite has a 30-second data transmission that must be collected (hollow bar status) before that satellite may be used for navigation (solid bar status).
-Once a fix has been calculated, the GPS 12 MAP will then update your position, track, and speed by selecting and using the best satellites in view.
-You can also access the GPS 12 MAP's backlight and contrast feature from this or any main page.
+Once a fix has been calculated, the GPS III+ will then update your position, track, and speed by selecting and using the best satellites in view.
+You can also access the GPS III+'s backlight and contrast feature from this page.